livingdocsIO/documentation/content/guides/media-library/image-services.md

 ## Why image services? - Some Background

-You might wonder why Livingdocs uses an image service to start with and does not just write the Amazon URL into an `img` tag's `src` attribute.
-Two reasons mainly:
+You might be wondering as to why Livingdocs relies on an image service in the first place, rather than directly embedding Amazon URLs into the `src` attribute of an `img` tag.
+There are two primary reasons for this approach:

 1. cropping
 2. different image widths (sizes) for different devices

 The first reason is easily explained.
-Livingdocs provides an image cropping tool (https://github.com/livingdocsIO/srcissors) in the Livingdocs editor that allows users to crop their images and change the aspect ratio.
-The Livingdocs server can not generate different versions of an image and deliver them.
-It gives this responsibility to a web service such as imgix.
-Currently, Livingdocs expects that a web service takes the cropping information in the form of a URL parameter (example of imgix: https://docs.imgix.com/apis/rendering/size/rect).
+Livingdocs provides an image cropping tool (https://github.com/livingdocsIO/srcissors) in the editor which allows users to crop their images and change the aspect ratio.
+However, the Livingdocs server does not generate these different versions of the image and deliver them.
+Instead, it gives this responsibility to a web service such as imgix.
+Currently, Livingdocs expects that a web service takes the cropping information in the form of a URL parameter ([example of imgix](https://docs.imgix.com/apis/rendering/size/rect)).
 This is the case for all services we know of.

 The second reason for using an image service is to have images that are responsive.
 Put simply, you don't want to download a 5 Megapixel image on your mobile phone.
 Instead you want a website to be "smart" and download the image in such a size that the resolution is perfect for your device but the size is just as large as need be.

 Livingdocs support different strategies for responsive images:

 1. `srcset` images
 2. script-based plugin

-The first approach uses the an images `srcset` attribute.
-A good article on the topic is found here: https://ericportis.com/posts/2014/srcset-sizes/ The `srcset` attribute is supported by all major browsers.
-It is *not* supported in IE11 and below.
-Of course that does not mean that users can not see images on IE11 just that they are not responsive there.
+The first approach uses an images `srcset` attribute.
+A [good article on the topic can be found here](https://ericportis.com/posts/2014/srcset-sizes/).
+The `srcset` attribute is supported by all major browsers.

 Srcset only works for inline images (`img` tag).
 If you use a background image, you can currently set a max width.
 Read here on [why srcset does not work for background images]({{< ref "responsive-bg-images.md" >}}).

-The second approach expects you to provide a client-side Javascript that runs in the reader's browser, detects the respective device size and requests the optimal image for this size.
-We can provide such a script based on the now out-of-service service rescr.it.
-For another image service you would need to provide your own script.
+The second approach expects you to provide client-side javascript which runs in the reader's browser, detects the respective device size and requests the optimal image for this size.

-An Example of the whole process:
+So, in summary the whole process looks like this:

-A user uploads an image to the Livingdocs editor, the corresponding file is stored on Amazon S3 and the URL to the Amazon file is available on the component as `originalUrl`.
-The framework chooses the correct image service (e.g. imgix) for generating the correct HTML markup in the document that is shown in the Livingdocs editor.
+- A user uploads an image to the Livingdocs editor,
+- the corresponding file is stored on S3 and
+- the URL to the file is made available on the component as the `originalUrl`.
+- Livingdocs chooses the image service for generating the HTML markup in the document that is shown in the editor.
 (The image service to be used is configured via `selectedImageService`.
 Let's say `imgix` is configured.)
-The framework loads the `imgix_image_service` and calls the `set` method which will generate an `img` tag with a URL that fits the imgix url specification (https://docs.imgix.com/setup/serving-images).
-The browser then renders the image by querying imgix for the respective image.
+- Livingdocs loads the `imgix_image_service` and calls the `set` method which will generate an `img` tag with a URL that fits the imgix url specification (https://docs.imgix.com/setup/serving-images).
+- Finally, the browser then renders the image by querying imgix for the respective image.

 ## Configuring an image service